actions-marketplace-validations/diogohudson_build_docker_2_ecr_eks/README.md

-# AWS ECR 2 EKS Action
+# Build Docker Image, push it to ECR and run kubectl command against an EKS  Action

 This Action allows you to create a Docker image, push it into an ECR repository and execute `kubectl` commands against a EKS cluster.

 This action, wouldn't exist without the excellent work made by the community in the [aws-ecr-action ](https://github.com/kciter/aws-ecr-action) and [eks-kubectl-action](https://github.com/ianbelcher/eks-kubectl-action) repos.

 ## Parameters

 | Parameter | Type | Default | Description |